kobylyanskiy/edge-docs/docs/quickstart.md

 <div style="text-align: center;"><img src="../img/quickstart/device_manager.png" style="width: 550px;"></div><br>

 !!! warning
-    You you should turn off location services on Windows in order to make driver work smoother.
-This setting has a direct impact on the videostream.
+    You you should turn off location services on Windows in order to make the driver work smoother.
+This setting has a direct impact on the stability of the videostream.

-#### Steps for disabling location service in Windows 10
+#### Steps for disabling location services in Windows 10

 * First, open up the Settings, click on the Privacy group and navigate to Location section.